nickjohnsonn/codeslib/README.md

 # codeslib
-Personal compilation of codes for different languages
+Compilation of notes for coding in different programming languages.